 While your property insurance policy may have a set deductible, hurricane and wind deductibles are calculated by taking a percentage (typically 3% or 5%) of the total insured value of the building or structure.
 So, if your building is valued at $50,000,000, a 3% deductible would result in $1,500,000 out-of-pocket expense.

 State insurance laws and policy conditions will dictate when high-percentage hurricane deductibles are applicable.
-For example, sometimes the higher deductibles are only triggered when the damage is caused by a named storm that reaches winds of a certain speed (39 to 73 mph).
+For example, sometimes the higher deductibles are only triggered when the damage is caused by a named storm that reaches winds of a certain speed.

-While each insurance provider has a different claims process, make sure your agent provides, at a minimum, an overview of the claims reporting process, the phone number to call if their office is not operational, a list of professionals who can assist with your claim and guidelines on how to manage damage and loss.
+Ask your agent for an overview of the claims reporting process, the phone number to call if their office is not operational, a list of professionals who can assist with your claim and guidelines on how to manage damage and loss.

 Dealing with your association’s insurance company is a huge part of recovery and often the most daunting to board members.
-Your property management company can take the lead role, from start to finish, including initial notifications to preparation of records to coordinating with the claims adjuster, facilitating the process so your association gets the best possible settlement as quickly as possible.
+Your property management company can take the lead role, from start to finish: initial notifications, preparation of records, coordinating with the claims adjuster and facilitating the process so your association gets the best possible settlement as quickly as possible.
 (Remember, after a disaster, adjusters in your area will have a backlog of work).
 During this time, your property management company will also compile and review all estimates and complete all the preliminary steps it takes before work can begin at your community.
 Board members can assist by photographing and documenting damage as they see it, making the process both more accurate and more efficient.

 A major storm may result in major loss, so be sure to keep copies of your insurance policies electronically for access when filing a claim.
 Your property management company may be able to assist.
 FirstService Residential’s Connect allows communities to upload their policies for offsite storage and easy access later.
 Keep hard copies in several safe places as well in the event of extended power loss.